Kjeff24/photo-blog-app/README.md

   - PhotoBlogBackupBucket: Backup bucket for s3 bucket
   - PrimaryRegion: Primary region name
   - BackupRegion: Backup region name
-  - PrimaryDomainName: Domain name to be used in your primary api gateway (e.g. primary.photoblog.com)
+  - DomainName: Domain name to be used in your primary and backup api gateway (e.g. api.photoblog.com)
-  - BackupDomainName: Domain name to be used in your secondary api gateway (e.g. secondary.photoblog.com)
   - PrimaryACMCertificate: ACM certificate arn in your primary region
   - BackupACMCertificate: ACM certificate arn in your backup region
   - DynamoDBGlobalTable: DynamoDB global table